ACS Award for Creative Advances in Environmental Science & Technology

 Sponsored by Air Products & Chemicals in memory of Joseph J. Breen

-Meanwhile, in 1981, Schwarzenbach published with John C. Westall a highly influential and heavily cited paper on the sorption behavior of organic pollutants in the ACS journal Environmental Science & Technology.
+Outside the lab, Flagan enjoys bicycling in the San Gabriel Mountains near his home.
+And over the past four years, he has helped organize an engineering design team of about 20 girls from the high school where his wife teaches science.
+They work in his garage on weekends in January and February, preparing for the "FIRST Robotics" competition in March.
+His wife is the leader, he says, but he helps out and has drawn in Caltech students as advisers.

-Schwarzenbach and Westall, then both with EAWAG in Switzerland, combined research done at the laboratory bench and in the field to describe how nonpolar organic compounds move from surface water to groundwater.
-The paper was honored in 2001 as one of the 10 most widely cited in the first 35 years of ES&T. That paper, together with a number of other highly cited papers of the Schwarzenbach group in various other fields of environmental organic chemistry, helped land him in the ISI Highly Cited Researchers Database as an original member in 2000.
+The program gets kids excited about science, he notes, as well as providing a way for students to get their hands dirty with real experience.

-The award address will be presented before the Division of Environmental Chemistry.—Cheryl Hogue
+The award address will be delivered before the Division of Environmental Chemistry.

 Join the conversation